Corporate Reporting, Financial Planning & Analysis

 - Microsoft Power BI

-- Corporate Performance Management (CPM)
+- Corporate Performance Management (CPM) and Financial Planning & Analysis (FP&A)

 Our team at GP Support North will work with you to leverage the best mix of data analytics designs, visualizations, tools and business processes for Financial Planning and Corporate Reporting.